Constitutional Council (France): Membership

+Following the 2008 constitutional revision, appointments that the president of the republic makes to the council are subject to a parliamentary approval process, where the relevant committee in the Senate and the National Assembly votes on the appointee.
+If greater than three-fifths of the members of either committee vote against confirming the appointee, then the appointee must be withdrawn by the president of the republic.

 A quorum of seven members is imposed unless exceptional circumstances are noted.
-Votes are by majority of the members present at the meeting; the president of the Council has a casting vote in case of an equal split.
-For decisions about the incapacity of the President of the Republic, a majority of the members of the council is needed.
+Votes are by majority of the members present at the meeting; the president of the council has a casting vote in case of an equal split.
+For decisions about the incapacity of the president of the republic, a majority of the members of the council is needed.

 Current members

-The members of the Constitutional Council are sworn in by the President of the Republic.
+The members of the Constitutional Council are sworn in by the president of the republic.
 Former presidents have the option to sit if they choose to do so.
 The members of the Constitutional Council should abstain from partisanship.
 They should refrain from making declarations that could lead them to be suspected of partisanship.
-The possibility for former presidents to sit in the Council is a topic of moderate controversy; some see it as incompatible with the absence of partisanship.
+The possibility for former presidents to sit in the council is a topic of moderate controversy; some see it as incompatible with the absence of partisanship.
 René Coty, Vincent Auriol, Valéry Giscard d'Estaing, Jacques Chirac and Nicolas Sarkozy are the only former Presidents of France to have sat in the Constitutional Council.